Zolddd/Mellow-caps/README.md

 🎩 Mellow Caps
 Mellow Caps is a sleek, responsive React application built with a clean custom design.
 It showcases dynamic components, polished UI interactions, and a professional layout—all powered by custom CSS and modern React practices.
 🚀 Features
-⚡ Fast & Responsive — Built with a mobile-first approach using custom CSS.
+•	⚡ Fast & Responsive — Built with a mobile-first approach using custom CSS.

-🧩 Component-Based Architecture — Easy to scale and maintain.
+•	🧩 Component-Based Architecture — Easy to scale and maintain.

-🎨 Handcrafted Design — Styled fully with custom CSS for a unique, lightweight experience.
+•	🎨 Handcrafted Design — Styled fully with custom CSS for a unique, lightweight experience.

-🔁 Smooth Navigation — Powered by React Router.
+•	🔁 Smooth Navigation — Powered by React Router.

-🧼 Clean Codebase — Organized file structure and reusable components.
+•	🧼 Clean Codebase — Organized file structure and reusable components.
 🛠️ Tech Stack
-React
+•	React

-React Router
+•	React Router

-Custom CSS (No external UI libraries)
+•	Custom CSS (No external UI libraries)
 📦 Installation
-Clone the repository:
+1. Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/Zolddd/Mellow-caps.git
-Navigate into the folder:
+2. Navigate into the folder:

-bash
-Copy
-Edit
 cd Mellow-caps
-Install dependencies:
+3. Install dependencies:

-bash
-Copy
-Edit
 npm install
-Start the development server:
+4. Start the development server: npm start

-bash
-Copy
-Edit
-npm start
 🗂️ Folder Structure
-php
-Copy
-Edit

 Mellow-caps/
 ├── public/
 │   └── index.html